-- Public Water Supply Wellhead Areas The goal of the Wellhead Protection Program is to protect the ground water sources and wellhead areas that supply public drinking water systems from contamination.
-Per New York Codes, Rules and Regulations (NYCRR), Title 10, Volume A, Part 5 - Drinking Water Supplies, land use activities are generally limited within a minimum separation distance of 200 feet from a well serving a public water supply. - Primary Water Supply Aquifer Area A designation applied by the NYSDEC and U.S. Geological Survey (USGS) to aquifers that are presently being utilized as sources of water supply by major
+Public Water Supply Wellhead Areas - The goal of the Wellhead Protection Program is to protect the ground water sources and wellhead areas that supply public drinking water systems from contamination.
+Per NYCRR, Title 10, Volume A, Part 5 - Drinking Water Supplies, land use activities are generally limited within a minimum separation distance of 200 feet from a well serving a public water supply.

-2 Some responses to the private well survey included well data but did not include any location information.
-These responses are included in Appendix 13-B but are not included in Figure 13-1.
+&lt;sup>1 Some responses to the private well survey included well data but did not include any location information.
+These responses are included in Appendix 13-B but are not included in Figure 13-1 - Revision 1.